k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 ## Introduction

 This document aims to assist anyone who wishes to learn about, use, or modify the AWS Jmeter Test Engine UI and associated python scripts.
 It mainly targets the Scaled Solution UI, but much of it is also applicable to the OVA's version of the UI as well.
 It will begin with an overview of the project's components followed by a more detailed analysis of those components, a programmer's guide, a troubleshooting section, and a miscellaneous notes section.
+This document also assumes that the reader has a basic understanding of the overall project and what it aims to achieve.

 ## Architecture Overview